-With the increase of renewable energy toward developing a green and sustainable economy, energy storage solutions become more attractive, with more money poured into research and development.
-The following are some of the most widely utilized energy storage systems in the world:
+With the increasing integration of renewable energy sources for developing a green and sustainable economy, energy storage solutions are becoming critically important, attracting significant investment in research and development.
+The following discusses some of the most widely utilized and promising energy storage technologies globally, crucial for ensuring grid stability and maximizing the utility of intermittent sources like solar power and wind power.

 Pumped-storage hydropower

-The benefits of storage hydroelectricity include the ability to store huge amounts of electricity, a long operating life (70-80 years), and a high economic return.
-The most significant restriction of this technology is that it must be deployed in suitable terrain (ideally, mountains with vast peaks next to large rivers and streams).
-Japan, the United States, and China have the highest power output from large-storage hydroelectricity.
-There are at least ten high-potential position storage hydropower projects in our country.
-Bac Ai Hydroelectricity Facility is the first pumped-storage hydropower plant under construction (Ninh Thuan).
-The new project completed Phase 1 in March 2021, Construction Joint Stock Company 47 (an associate company of Vu Phong Energy Group) is the leading construction contractor.
+The benefits of pumped-storage hydropower include its ability to store massive amounts of electricity, a long operational life (typically 70-80 years), and a high economic return.
+The primary limitation of this technology is its dependence on suitable geographical terrain—ideally, mountainous regions with significant elevation differences adjacent to large rivers or streams.
+Countries like Japan, the United States, and China have the highest power output from large-scale pumped-storage hydroelectricity facilities.
+In Vietnam, there are at least ten high-potential sites for pumped-storage hydropower projects.
+The Bac Ai Hydroelectricity Facility in Ninh Thuan province is the first such plant under construction in the country.
+Phase 1 of this project was completed in March 2021, with Construction Joint Stock Company 47 (an associate company of Vu Phong Energy Group) serving as the leading construction contractor.
+These types of projects are integral to developing robust energy storage systems for renewable energy.

 Read more about Pumped-storage hydropower